Trump says he expects 'great deal' with China, but more tariffs if not

 Trump has long threatened to impose tariffs on all remaining Chinese imports into the United States if Beijing fails to meet U.S. demands for sweeping changes to Chinese trade, technology transfer and industrial subsidy policies.

-Reporting by John Ruwitch; Editing by Kim Coghill
+Reporting by John Ruwitch; Additional reporting by Ben Blanchard in Beijing; Editing by Kim Coghill